-The most incredibly soft and dense pumpkin sugar cookies with finger-lickin-good cream cheese frosting!
+The most incredibly soft and thick pumpkin sugar cookies with finger-lickin-good cream cheese frosting!

 When my husband and I got married, we took a 3-day honeymoon to Park City Utah, about 45 minutes away from home.
 We originally thought we would take a trip to somewhere warm and sunny and tropical where we could stay in swimsuits for 18 hours a day and sip bottomless fruity somethings on a sandy beach.
 But the hubby had to report to Chicago right away for work so after a quick jaunt down to PC we took off for Illinois, then headed down to Dallas, and then finished up the business trip in Washington D.C.